ionztorm/setups/macos-fresh-setup.md

 nvim ~/.zshrc
 ```

+This is going to run neovim for the first time and install the plugins.
+Once they're all installed, I find it's worth exiting and reopening neovim to make sure everything is working as expected.
+You can exist neovim by typing `:q` and pressing enter.
+Then use the above command again.

+Now let's:

 - Add some useful aliases (just copy paste):
-- Setup oh-my-posh
+- Setup starship
 - Setup zoxide

-To paste in vim, press escape so that you are in Normal mode, then press 'p'

 ```bash
 alias cl="clear"